 Professional Development

-You have a budget of £3,000 every two years to spend on professional development.
+You can request budget for professional development courses and initiatives.
 You will have access to this six months after you join the company.
 You should discuss spending this budget and taking time away from work with your line manager.
-Many tech events have high cost tickets or high associated costs such as travel, and you should feel able to go to these, but it will mean that you have spent your professional development budget for the year.
+Many tech events have high cost tickets or high associated costs such as travel, and you should feel able to go to these, but they need to be signed off by your manager then submitted for approval via the Expenses Repo.

-Any time away needs to be discussed and agree with your project lead, and allocations if relevant.
+Any time away also needs to be discussed and agreed with your project lead, and allocations if relevant.

 When you book time away for professional development, log in to Bob and book it off as “training”.

-You should use this budget to achieve the goals that you’ve set out in your PDP.
+You should use this budget to achieve goals that you’ve set out in your PDP.

 If you plan to spend more than £100 on one go, this should be added to the expenses backlog.